seamang/linkchecker-gui/README.md

 # linkchecker-gui

 This is the GUI client for [LinkChecker](https://wummel.github.io/linkchecker/).
-It is not maintained anymore, so feel free to fork this repository and change the code to your liking.
+It is not maintained anymore, but this fork is not intended to be maintained as an alternative.
+The original is https://wummel.github.io/linkchecker-gui/